topexam/.github/profile/README.md

 # Hi there

 We are TopExam (aka.
-Top Thi Thử) and the platform is built to support students, and teachers to easily create and take the examination.
+Top Thi Thử) and the platform is built to support students, and teachers to create and take the examination easily.
 We will open-source many solutions that are researched and used in our platform.

+## Introduction

+On this platform, we offer 3 solutions include

+- Test management that provides solutions for managing exams and organizing effective online exams for examiners.
+- Submission evaluations that collect student exam data to generate detailed relevant statistics.
+- Score management that provides solutions for digitizing real-world exams, including efficient test management and automated grading deployment.

 ## Technical